 Outside the rear garden is a true extension of this family home with a large terrace, a secluded sitting area with decking, a fenced heated swimming pool and a generous lawn with mature boarders.
 The garage has been converted into a large home office with power, light and internet connected.
 Viewing this impressive property is highly recommended.
-EPC-E
+No Forward Chain EPC-E

 St George's Avenue is situated on the eastern edge of Havant in the sought after residential area of Warblington.
 Warblington School can be found at the end of the road with Warblington train station, on the London Victoria line, just a short walk to the north and The Avenue Tennis Club.
 Havant town centre is around a 1 mile walk from the house and caters for all day-to-day shopping requirements, with shops including Waitrose and a mainline railway station with access to London Waterloo to the north and Brighton and Southampton to the east and west.
 The property also